Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JFYNrAFgkko.md

 ### Transcript

-> was that what i didn't hear anything
+> was that what I didn't hear anything
 >
 > [Music]
 >